CloudAnalyticOrg/CloudAnalytic/README.md

 - **Direct Issue Support**: Priority assistance for any issues that arise with the application.
 - **Feature Requests**: Request new features or enhancements, and we’ll work with you to implement them.

-If you're interested in premium support, feel free to reach out to us at [info@viov.nl].
+If you're interested in premium support, feel free to reach out to us at info@viov.nl

 ## Contributing